archivesspace/at-migration/README.md

 NOTES FOR DEVELOPERS

-The majority of development work will probably take place in a few classes, primarily in the package C:\Users\morrissey\Desktop\at-migration\src\org\archiviststoolkit\plugin\utils\aspace A description of some of the classes is given below.
+The majority of development work will probably take place in a few classes, primarily in the package at-migration\src\org\archiviststoolkit\plugin\utils\aspace A description of some of the classes is given below.

 1. dbCopyFrame is the user interface for the migration tool.
 It mostly calls methods in ASpaceCopyUtil.